 Fixed schedules are also supported by AutoStopping Rules.
 In certain scenarios, you wouldn’t want your resources to go down or up.
 For example, every Friday at 5 p.m., you want your ABC resource to go down.
 AutoStopping Rules makes this very simple.
 You can schedule downtime for your ABC resource.
 During this window, the resource will be forced to go down regardless of the defined rule.
 Furthermore, you can specify uptime for your resources in the same way.

+Embarking on your journey towards cloud cost savings and efficient cloud finops has never been easier.
 The next logical question would be how to start using this intelligent and automatic cloud cost management solution: